top of page

 This exact scenario plays out in Otot HaMashiach, where Armilus (the Antichrist), attacks Israel,

 “Armilos will hear that a king has arisen for Israel, and he will say: ‘How long will this despicable and contemptible nation behave this way?’
 He will immediately muster all the forces of the nations of the world and come to do battle with the Lord’s Messiah.
 Then the Holy One, blessed be He, will deem it unnecessary for him (i.e., the Messiah) to engage in battle.
 Instead, He will say to him: ‘Remain by My right hand!’
 (Ps 110:1), and He will inform Israel: ‘Stand still and behold the Lord’s deliverance which He effects for you today!’
-(Exod 14:13).”
+(Exodus 14:13).”
 Otot HaMashiach, translated by John C. Reeves [5]

 The Midrash Alpha Betot states,